An essential part of my tasks as Program Director for Frankfurt School’s Bachelor in Business Administration was developing the curriculum.

-I worked together with faculty and liaised with external experts, such as employers, to make sure that the curriculum prepares our students in the best way possible for their future professional challenges.
+I worked together with faculty and liaised with external experts, such as employers, to ensure that the curriculum prepares our students in the best way possible for their future professional challenges.
 In addition to continuous improvements, I have designed and implemented various major strategic reforms.
 I also ran a large pilot project around leadership, innovation, and collaboration (“Creative Complexity”).

 Introduction of English-taught programs